 How to install Flappy Bird on iPhone (or Android smartphone): Buy an iPhone or Android phone with it installed already

-Let's get this one out of the way right away.
-It's insanely expensive, but if you've got a few thousand to spare and are that desperate to play a deeply flawed, formerly free iPhone game, head over to eBay and browse the 'bargains'.
+Let's get this one out of the way next.
+It's expensive, but if you've got money to spare and are that desperate to play a deeply flawed, formerly free iPhone game, head over to eBay and browse the 'bargains'.
 Lots of people are selling off second-hand iPhones and Android smartphones with Flappy Bird installed.

 Flappy Bird was installed on a huge number of phones, so if more users cotton on to this potential money spinner and add their devices to the offering, prices may fall - so it may be worth waiting.
 But actually there are far better - and cheaper - ways to get hold of Flappy Bird.